Curt Weldon: Russia and China

 In June 1998, Weldon served on the Select Committee on U.S. National Security and Military/Commercial Concerns with the People's Republic of China, perhaps better known as the "Cox Committee."
 The committee, five Republicans and four Democrats, investigated whether the Clinton Administration's waivers allowing U.S. military contractors to transfer military technology to China damaged national security.
 According to officials who have been briefed about its contents, the report concludes that Beijing's acquisition of secret American weapons designs was part of an intelligence collection effort that spanned 20 years, including both Republican and Democratic Administrations.
 It also enumerates an array of thefts from the Government's weapons labs, including classified information about seven advanced nuclear warheads, among them the W-88, the most sophisticated nuclear weapon in the American arsenal; that theft is believed to have occurred during the Reagan or Bush Administrations.
 The report also says that China stole design information about the neutron bomb.

 Weldon made improving relations with Russia one of his key efforts in the House.
-He has worked with Russian leaders on a variety of issues, including efforts to improve Russia's energy supply, correct environmental damage and protect both nations from ballistic missile attack.
-Weldon is the co-founder of the Duma-Congress Study Group, the official parliamentary exchange between the two legislative bodies.
-This bilateral relationship coordinates legislative efforts in the Russian Duma and the Congress to foster a better working relationship between the two nations.
-Recently, Weldon created a comprehensive framework designed to improve the state of relations between the two countries.
-Titled "A New Time, A New Beginning", his proposal makes recommendations for cooperative efforts in eleven different areas ranging from defense and national security to space exploration and scientific research.
+He worked with Russian leaders on a variety of issues, including efforts to improve Russia's energy supply, correct environmental damage, and protect both nations from ballistic missile attack.
+Weldon was the co-founder of the Duma-Congress Study Group, the official parliamentary exchange between the two legislative bodies.
+This bilateral relationship coordinated legislative efforts in the Russian Duma and the Congress to foster a better working relationship between the two nations.
+In 2017, Weldon created a comprehensive framework designed to improve the state of relations between the two countries.
+Titled "A New Time, A New Beginning", his proposal made recommendations for cooperative efforts in eleven different areas ranging from defense and national security to space exploration and scientific research.